Skip to content

 export default app

-In this scenario, Elysia offers a plugin deduplication mechanism to prevent duplicated side-effect.
+In this scenario, Elysia offers a plugin deduplication mechanism to prevent duplicated side-effects.

 ts